Cruising Ireland’s River Shannon

 With creamy pints flowing like the Shannon’s dark water and the sound of song in the air, friendships are formed and degrees of separation realised.
 By now I am fully aware boating isn’t all about lines and charts, wind and weather, loughs and lakes.
 It’s about people and their willingness to come together in friendship, united by time shared on the flowing water.
 And they won’t let the weather get in the way of that.

-Etihad flies from Sydney to Dublin.
+Qatar flies from most destinations into to Dublin.